HARA Hiroshi Exhibition

 ■ Artist in the Gallery: Saturday, January 10, and Sunday, January 11, 13:00–17:00

-We will hold a gallery talk on the theme “Possibilities of Two-Dimensional Works.”
+We will hold a artist talk on the theme “Possibilities of Two-Dimensional Works.”

 Please feel free to join us.